Readri205/MS3_Plant_Manager/README.md

       * The menu system uses the Bootstrap 'navbar' functionality for small screens using the 'toggle' capability for the 'drop down' menu list from a 'hamburger' icon.
       * The navbar is 'fixed' to the top of the screen at all times on page scroll down for easy access.
       * The navbar is coloured 'black' to make it distinctive from the site pages.
-      * The 'hamburger' is coloured 'off-white' to make it visible yet not intrusive when view the site details.
+      * The 'hamburger' is coloured 'off-white' to make it visible yet not intrusive when viewing the site details.
       * The 'drop down' site page options are coloured 'off-white' with the current page shown as 'white' and 'grey' background.
       * The header image and the carousel images are suitably sized for smaller screens.
     * Desktop / Laptop large screen size